raspberrypilearning/getting-started-with-mu/en/step_7.md

 2
 ```

-We can debug this program by putting a **breakpoint** into the code and using the **Debug** functions.
+You can debug this program by putting a **break point** into the code and using the **Debug** functions.

-A breakpoint marks a line within your program where the debugger it will stop the program and wait.
+A break point marks a line within your program where the debugger will stop the program and wait.

-+ Add a breakpoint to the code by clicking the line number 2.
++ Add a break point to the code by clicking the line number 2.

 A red circle will appear next to line 2.